yorickdowne/grafana-for-rpool/README.md

 * Click on the gear icon on the left, choose "Data Sources", and "Add Data Source".
 Choose Prometheus, use http://prometheus:9090 as the URL, then click "Save and Test".

 * Import a Dashboard.
 Click on the + icon on the left, choose "Import".
 Copy/paste JSON code from one of the client dashboard links below (click anywhere inside the page the link gets you to, use Ctrl-a to select all and Ctrl-C to copy), click "Load", if prompted choose the "prometheus" data source you just configured, click "Import".
-Note: The Metanull dashboard might also work with Lighthouse with small modifications, TBD.

   * [Prysm Dashboard by Metanull](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source.json)
   * [Prysm Dashboard JSON](https://raw.githubusercontent.com/GuillaumeMiralles/prysm-grafana-dashboard/master/less_10_validators.json)